magnuskokk/grpc-tools/README.md

 * `$ tusk`
 ```
 Tasks:
    app.bench                Run all go benchmarks in ./app.
    app.test                 Run all go tests in ./app.
-   docker.cleanall         Stop and remove everything related to services defined in docker-compose files.
+   docker.clean             Stop and clean everything but keep system cache for fast rebuilds.
-   docker.cleancontainers  Stop and remove all containers, images and any anonymous volumes attached to containers.
+   docker.clean.containers  Stop and remove all containers, images and any anonymous volumes attached to containers.
-   docker.cleanimages      Stop all containers and remove all images.
+   docker.clean.images      Stop all containers and remove all images.
-   docker.cleanvolumes     Stop and remove all volumes.
+   docker.clean.volumes     Stop all containers and remove all volumes.
    docker.down              Stop all containers.
-All docker.* commands include only services defined in docker-compose files.
+All docker.* commands include only services defined in docker-compose.* files.
+   docker.prune.system      WARNING!
+Prunes the whole system.
-   env.build               Build the docker containers for dev tools.
+   env.build                Build containers for dev tools.
-   env.cleanall            Reset and rebuild the dev environment.
+   env.clean                Reset the dev environment and tusk task runner.
+   gen.app.dockerfiles      Generate Dockerfiles for servers in ./app/cmd.
    gen.app.go               Run all //go:generate directives in ./app.
    gen.clean                Remove all generated files.
    gen.install.tools        Install tools and dependencies for dealing with protobuf linting and generation.
    gen.protoc               Generate gRPC server, client, gateway, typescript and swagger for all services.
    gen.protolint            Lint all protobuf definitions using prototool.
-   stack.build             Build full stack.
+   stack.build              Build the whole stack.
    stack.down               Stop the stack.
    stack.up                 Start the stack.
  ```

 ## Build and run the stack